jeredw/eniac-chess/easm.md

 | -X->S, X=0          | Output complement and clear |
 | X->A, -X->S, X=0     | Output both and clear |

-The accumulator is the backbone of the machine, and is simultaneously memory, addition, and subtraction.
+The accumulator is the backbone of the machine, and is simultaneously memory and arithmetic.
 There are 20 accumulators in the ENIAC, for a total writable memory of 200 digits.
 This is more or less the only writable memory in the machine (excluding a few internal registers in other units).
 Note that the resources available on each accumulator are limited in several ways: there are only five different inputs, only one uncomplemented and one complemented output, and most of all only 12 program inputs, meaning that without more advanced sequencing techniques each accumulator can be involved in at most 12 program steps.

 To describe the contents of an accumulator (or its value on a data bus) we follow the original sign notation of P or M followed by ten digits, in 10's complement form.
 Hence P0000000005 is 5 and M9999999995 is -5.
 To negate a value in 10's complement, take the 9's complement of each digit (subtract from 9) and then add 1.
 When sending the PM digit, a P is transmitted as a 0 while an M is transmitted as a 9.